CriticalPathSecurity/Zeek-Intelligence-Feeds/README.md

-# CRITICAL PATH SECURITY ZEEK-FORMATTED ALIENVAULT FEED
+# CRITICAL PATH SECURITY ZEEK-FORMATTED LEADING THREAT FEEDS
-Zeek Intel Threat Feed w/ Alienvault Indicators
+Zeek Intel Threat Feed w/ Combined Indicators

-This is a public feed based on PUBLIC Alienvault and CRITICAL PATH SECURITY gathered data.
+This is a public feed based on Public Threat Feeds and CRITICAL PATH SECURITY gathered data.
 This feed will be updated as often as possible.

 Updated:
-Thu Aug 20 16:35:07 UTC 2020
+Thu Aug 20 16:36:37 UTC 2020